What time is the America’s Cup? Schedule and race days

 What time is the America’s Cup?
-Schedule and race days as Britain battle New Zealand
+Schedule and race days as Great Britain battle New Zealand

 Everything you need to know as Great Britain and New Zealand face off